L.B. Foster: A Messy, Hidden, Attractive Opportunity

 Net/net, however, the ~$30 million figure seems reasonably close to backwards-looking earnings power.
 The non-GAAP reconciliation (slide 30) cites $10.4 million in pre-acquisition EBITDA from purchased businesses.
 The debt agreement-based EBITDA amount also includes some profit from the anchors and spikes business divested this year, but probably ~$1 million or so (the presentation elsewhere cites annual profit in that business of about $1.5 million).

 We can call pro forma EBITDA likely $29 million or so — and there, the fundamentals here start to look notably more attractive.
 EV/EBITDA now dips below 8x.
-Cash flow normalized for taxes and working capital looks to be in the $14 million range, suggesting a P/FCF multiple also around the 8x level.
+Cash flow normalized for taxes and working capital looks to be in the $14 million range2, suggesting a P/FCF multiple also around the 8x level.

 Understanding the Cycle

 On their own, those multiples aren’t enough, particularly in this market.
 This is a low-margin business: even using the more generous lender calculation, EBITDA margins are in the 6% range.
-And it’s a leveraged business: still ~4x EBITDA when using the more generous calculation and including $20 million owed to Union Pacific UNP 0.00 as part of a warranty claim settlement.
+And it’s a leveraged business: still ~4x EBITDA when using the more generous calculation and including $20 million owed to Union Pacific UNP 0.00%↑ as part of a warranty claim settlement3.
 On a multi-year basis, this looks like a business in decline: 2019 Adjusted EBITDA was $45.6 million.

 In that context, then, 8x EBITDA and 8x free cash flow are maybe attractive, and maybe just appropriate.
 Peer comparisons don’t really exist here, and so the valuation here to some extent is in the eye of the beholder.
 But at the very least, neither 8x multiple suggests this business is a screaming buy.